Methodology

 Overview

-Composite score from three data sources, processed through federated ML pipeline, updates continuously based on live network measurements.
+Composite score from multiple measurement networks, processed through our ML pipeline, updates continuously based on live network measurements.

 When a government blocks a new service, our data reflects the change within hours.